Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 However, I personally am slightly irritated by this as the argument of the 4chan proof was not taken seriously for several years by this group due who then had the interesting decision to throw shade on it *"the argument was far from what most mathematicians would consider a proof"*.
 While there were valid and genuine concerns for not looking too deeply into it, as discussed above, I want to press against a trend I've seen in math circles to dismiss genuinely interesting insights into challenging problems from "laypeople" due to a lack of the language of the community[^15].
 For example, in Engen and Vatter's paper, they provide a very brief and conversational proof of the 4chan bound, however it utilizes terminology from the space that makes the entire argument feel not tight if you are not already in the weeds of the community.
 That is why I personally love the 4chan argument, while the notation can get dense, it does not require serious niche knowledge to be understood.

 As such, I wish to attempt to clean up the 4chan argument and present it in a pretty way so that it can be observed in the way the original anonymous user themselves thought of it, with some minor variations to the notational definition and argument.
+Of course, this is **not** intended to be a publishable document, for that see Engen and Vatter's paper.
+Rather this is to explain the 4chan argument in more detail, in a way to show that it has some merit and that a real mathematician probably could type it up into a way that it would be publishable.

 ### Step One